awie3di/docs/articles/quickstart/native/android/03-session-handling.md

 budicon: 280
 ---

-This tutorial will show you how to login and maintain an active session with Auth0.
+This tutorial shows you how to let users log in and maintain an active session with Auth0.

 <%= include('../../../_includes/_package', {
   org: 'auth0-samples',